-He smiled warmly back at me before grabbing my empty soup cup from the table and tossing it into a busser’s bin, where it clanked against coffee mugs.
+He smiled warmly back at me before grabbing my empty soup cup from the table.
+He tossed it into a busser’s bin, where it clanked against coffee mugs.
 Like the rest of the staff, he moved swiftly to keep the front of house running smoothly.

 Metal spoons lightly clink against mugs as fresh brews are stirred.
 The bell chimes repeatedly from the kitchen to indicate an order up.